Flashburn Liquid Drops Reviews 2026 – Legit or Scam? What to Know Before You Buy

 Fake Media & University References

-The pitch name-drops major U.S. institutions and outlets to build credibility, including:
+The pitched name-drops major U.S. institutions and outlets to build credibility, including:

 - Johns Hopkins University